Mayors, governors and leaders have all sorts of “experts” telling them how to make cities smarter.

 While the cost of handling 311 telephone calls have reduced the number of new telephone-only based systems, the 311 experience has provided lessons on providing better service to city residents.

-But most single points of entry for citizen service, like 311 or even the web, make glaringly clear the lack of integration across government agencies.
-Complex technology that is not interoperable only adds to the traditional human problem of bureaucratic silos.
+But most single points of entry for citizen service, like 311 or websites, make clear the lack of integration across government agencies.
+Complex technology that doesn't work together only adds to traditional human problem of bureaucratic silos.

-Mayors sometimes feel that their government has a choice of either a fully integrated monolithic enterprise system or throwing up their hands and living with dozens of individual isolated systems.
-In reality, there are many more technology choices.
-In almost all situations, data can be shared between systems.
-Indeed, there are many layers of sharing from batch transfers to real-time interoperability through various programming interfaces.
+Mayors sometimes feel that their government has a choice of either an integrated monolithic enterprise system or living with dozens of individual isolated systems.
+In reality, there are many more choices.
+Data can be shared between systems.
+There are many layers of sharing from batch transfers to real-time interoperability through various programming interfaces.

-So Lesson #1 is that a city needs to make sure its computer systems are interoperable – or at least open to sharing data.
-Integrating the computer systems in the back room is just as important as providing a single interface facing the citizen.
+Integrating computer systems in the back room is just as important as providing a single interface facing the citizen.

-If there is better integration of these back-end systems, then services can be delivered in a variety of ways – 311, phone, web, smart apps and whatever new delivery mechanisms constituents will have in the future.
+If there is better integration of back-end systems, services can be delivered in a variety of ways – 311, phone, web, apps and more.

 Ultimately, the mayor of a truly smart city will provide a higher quality experience of living in that city.